What: Park Row

 Summing it all up: Taking over the space where Mash restaurant was, this is a huge DC Comics experience - with a big lean towards Batman in particular.
 Expect a multi-room experience that's inspired by Gotham City.

-It looks like theme restaurants are going to be a thing again, because what's being planned to replace MASH in London sounds like a theme restaurant to the max.
+It looks like theme restaurants are going to be a thing again because what's replacing MASH in London sounds like a theme restaurant to the max.

 The space is being converted into an immersive DC Comics experience.
 Yes, that means it's a home for food based on Batman, Superman, Wonder Woman, Aquaman - a frankly huge list of superheroes to draw from.
 Although looking at their plans, it's really all about Batman.

 It's called Park Row, also known as Crime Alley in the comics and where - spoiler alert - little Bruce Wayne's parents were shot (let's hope the Soho streets outside this restaurant are a little safer..!).
 Another spoiler alert - Bruce didn't exactly react to this incident in a particularly healthy manner, what with the cape and all.

 There's quite a lot to the restaurant - split into loads of parts - but here's the rundown:

 - They're keeping the art deco feel which, to be fair, matches the classic animated series.

 - The entrance will be similar to MASH, with a hidden way into the main dining area, the entrance of which is modelled on the Batcave.
 We're assuming that a piano might come in handy here.

 - First off is a lounge bar called Pennyworth's (that's Batman's butler's surname.
 Hey, and he's got his own series).